The Early Decision (ED) deadline for the Fall 2017 semester is November 1, 2016.

 - Sponsor’s Affidavit of Support giving SPECIFIC U.S. Dollar amounts and supporting evidence of adequate resources (Form I-134, U.S. Embassy).

-CERTIFIED COPIES are copies that a representative from your school or testing agency has verified as being true copies of the originals.
-ALL DOCUMENTS SHOULD BE RECEIVED BY FEBRUARY 1, 2015 FOR FALL SEMESTER, OR NOVEMBER 1 FOR SPRING SEMESTER.
+Certified copies are copies that a representative from your school or testing agency has verified as being true copies of the originals.
+All documents should be received by February 1 for the Fall semester or November 1 for the Spring semester.
 Keep copies of everything for your personal files.
 If you are accepted for admission, you will receive written notification.
 The return address for all material is :

 Office of Admission